Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 3. They’re punishing you for setting boundaries.

-Narcissists hate boundaries.
-If you’ve started saying ‘no’ or asserting your needs, they might discard you as a form of punishment.
-It’s their way of trying to regain control.
-Don’t fall for it — your boundaries are important and valid.
+Source: Unsplash Narcissists hate boundaries.
+If you’ve started saying no or asserting your needs, they might discard you as a form of punishment.
+It’s their way of trying to regain control; if you give in, they’ll come back to you.
+If not, you’re iced out, potentially for good.
+Don’t fall for it.
+Your boundaries are important and valid, and they deserve to be upheld.

 4. They’re creating drama for attention.

 Sometimes, a narcissist will discard you just to create chaos.
 They love being the centre of attention, even if it’s negative.
-This discard might be a ploy to get you (and everyone else) to chase after them.
+The discard might be a ploy to get you (and everyone else) to chase after them.
 Try not to play into their game.
 Grey rocking is the only way to move forward here.
+Do nothing, say nothing, and don’t let them get to you.

 5. You’ve seen through their facade.

 If you’ve started to recognise their manipulative behaviour, a narcissist might discard you to protect their image.
 They don’t want anyone exposing their true nature.
-Take it as a compliment — you’ve seen the real them, and they can’t handle it.
+Take it as a compliment because it is.
+You’ve seen the real them, and they can’t handle it.
+Sad for them, but great for you!

 6. They’re feeling insecure.